Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

       "layers": [{"type": "all2all_tanh"}, {"type": "softmax"}]})

-The workflow and the configuration are ready.
+The workflow and the configuration file are ready to use.

-.. note:: if you set loader_config (or any other something_config) as config object (like root.my_workflow.loader), all parameter names in this config object must exactly match with parameters of Class, which they are assigned (:class:`veles.znicz.loader.loader_lmdb.LMDBLoader` in example case).
-If this Class gets any other or wrong parameters, you will see a warning or error.
+.. note:: The parameters of the workflow (the regardless method used to set them) shall exactly match the parameters defined in the related class instance to which they are assigned. (in our example :class:`veles.znicz.loader.loader_lmdb.LMDBLoader`) If wrong parameters are assigned to the Class instance, Veles will generate a warning or error.

 Overriding :func:`create_workflow()` in subclass of StandardWorkflow.
 ---------------------------------------------------------------------

-You can change :func:`create_workflow()` to link existing units in different order or to add `link_functions` (see below) in Workflow.
-You can see the default :func:`create_workflow()` in :class:`veles.znicz.standard_workflow.StandardWorkflow`
+If, for some reason, you are not satisfied with the topology created by StandardWorkflow based on configuration parameters, the method :func:`veles.znicz.standard_workflow.StandardWorkflow.create_workflow()` can be overridden to link Units in different order.

+The default implementation of :func:`veles.znicz.standard_workflow.StandardWorkflow.create_workflow()` in :class:`veles.znicz.standard_workflow.StandardWorkflow` is presented below.

 .. code-block:: python